karenlqy/Udacity-Data-Analyst-Nanodegree/P7-AB Testing/P7- AB Test Whether to Launch a Change for Udacity Enrollment Page.md

 First we need to determine the metrics to measure and their expected results.

 ##### Invariant metrics
-Number of cookies
+-Number of cookies
-Number of clicks
+-Number of clicks
-Click through probabiliy
+-Click through probabiliy

 ##### Evaluation metrics
-Gross Conversion
+-Gross Conversion
-Retention
+-Retention
-Net Conversion
+-Net Conversion

-### Measuring Standard Deviation
+#### Measuring Standard Deviation
 List the standard deviation of each of your evaluation metrics.
 (These should be the answers from the "Calculating standard deviation" quiz.)

 For each of your evaluation metrics, indicate whether you think the analytic estimate would be comparable to the the empirical variability, or whether you expect them to be different (in which case it might be worth doing an empirical estimate if there is time).
 Briefly give your reasoning in each case.

-### Sizing
+#### Sizing
 #### Number of Samples vs. Power
 Indicate whether you will use the Bonferroni correction during your analysis phase, and give the number of pageviews you will need to power you experiment appropriately.
 (These should be the answers from the "Calculating Number of Pageviews" quiz.)